How to Start a Kids Coding Academy

 If your competition is well-established, has built a reputable branding, and has excellent reviews, you will have to figure out your own unique niche or offer that others do not have.
 This could be a geographical, programmatic, or community niche.
 It’s also a good idea not to compete solely on price unless your competition is gouging the market, and/or you can maintain your profit margins

-Choosing a brand name for your organization is an integral part of launching your own academy or camp.
+Choosing a brand name for your organization is an integral part of launching your own academy, learning center, or camp.

 The best brand names stick with you, are catchy or aspirational, and are easy to recall.
 They also have to have a level of uniqueness to them so they stand out, as well as to avoid confusion with other brands.
 This process might sound more difficult than it seems, but I assure you it’s not.